USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 Amcache InventoryDeviceContainer Friendly names, vendor / model, paired/connected state.

-Amcache InventoryDevicePnp PnP enumeration record per interface.
+Amcache InventoryDevicePnp PnP enumeration per interface.

-In a triage context, Amcache is faster — one hive parse and you have a tabular view of every device with friendly names.
+In a triage context, Amcache is faster.
+One hive parse and you have a tabular view of every device with friendly names.
 For evidence, you want all the sources, not just Amcache.

 InventoryDeviceContainer#

 The user-facing view.
-One sub-key per "device container" Windows tracks — a logical device, not a low-level interface.
+One sub-key per "device container" Windows tracks.
+A logical device, not a low-level interface.
 Each entry has:

 Field Meaning